-Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity High Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality High Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism High Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention High Protecting heritage during conflict Some Promoting conflict resolution Some Contributing to post-conflict recovery Some Other(s) Not applicable If 'Other' applies, please specify
+Protecting biological and cultural diversity and ecosystem services and benefits High Strengthening resilience to natural hazards and climate change High Contributing to inclusion and equity Not applicable Enhancing quality of life and well-being High Respecting, protecting and promoting human rights High Respecting, consulting and involving indigenous peoples and local communities High Achieving gender equality High Ensuring growth, employment, income and livelihoods High Promoting economic investment and quality tourism Not applicable Strengthening capacity-building, innovation and local entrepreneurship High Ensuring conflict prevention High Protecting heritage during conflict High Promoting conflict resolution High Contributing to post-conflict recovery High Other(s) Not applicable If 'Other' applies, please specify

+4.5 - Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4).

+Nomination of sites will not be effective on Sustainable Development unless the state parties develop a value-led approach for its programming.
+Sites should not be viewed as a static asset, but dynamic thru which people"s lives are impacted.

+5. General Policy Development

+5.1.
+Principal pieces of national cultural and/or natural heritage legislation

+5.1.1 - Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage

+Comment

+The State of Kuwait, represented by National Council for Culture, Arts and Letters (NCCAL) have been working on the amendment of the national law of antiquities, as well as involved on the development of the heritage masterplan policies.

+- 5.2.
+Comment on principal pieces of legislation - 5.2.1 Please comment, especially if prefilled legislation is no longer in force

+We are still working on the amendments.

-- 4.5 Please provide any additional comments and/or recommendations related to the nomination of properties (questions 4.1 to 4.4). - 5.
-General Policy Development - 5.1.
-Principal pieces of national cultural and/or natural heritage legislation - 5.1.1 Principal pieces of national legislation for the protection, conservation and presentation of the State Party's cultural and/or natural heritage - 5.2.
-Comment on principal pieces of legislation - 5.2.1 Please comment, especially if prefilled legislation is no longer in force - 5.3.
-Other principal pieces of legislation - 5.3.1 If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here. - 5.4.
+- 5.3.
+Other principal pieces of legislation - 5.3.1 If there are principal pieces of legislation for the protection, conservation and presentation of cultural and/or natural heritage not listed in the previous question, please add them here.

+Law of Antiquities no. 1/1960 / can cover both / National /

+- 5.4.
 Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage - 5.4.1 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.

-Fisheries Act Forest Act/Wildlife Protection Act Environmental Protection Act & EIA regulations Mangrove regulations National Institute of Culture and History Act natural heritage?
+The World Heritage Convention 1972, and Sustainable Development Agenda are contributing to the protection of heritage.

 - 5.5.
-Adequacy of the legal framework for the identification of the State Party's cultural and/or natural heritage - 5.5.1 Is the legal framework (i.e. legislation and/or regulations) adequate for the identification of the State Party's cultural and/or
+Adequacy of the legal framework for the identification of the State Party's cultural and/or natural heritage - 5.5.1 Is the legal framework (i.e. legislation and/or regulations) adequate for the identification of the State Party's cultural and/or natural heritage?

-Culture Nature There is no legal framework for the identification of cultural and/or natural heritage.
-The legal framework is inadequate for the identification of cultural and/or natural heritage.
+Culture Nature There is no legal framework for the identification of cultural and/or natural heritage. × The legal framework is inadequate for the identification of cultural and/or natural heritage.
 The legal framework is partially adequate for the identification of cultural and/or natural heritage. × The legal framework is adequate for the identification of cultural and/or natural heritage.

-5.6.
-Adequacy of the legal framework for the conservation and protection of the State Party's cultural and/or natural heritage

-5.6.1 - Is the legal framework (i.e. legislation and/or regulations) adequate for the conservation and protection of the State Party's cultural and/or natural heritage?
+- 5.6.
+Adequacy of the legal framework for the conservation and protection of the State Party's cultural and/or natural heritage - 5.6.1 Is the legal framework (i.e. legislation and/or regulations) adequate for the conservation and protection of the State Party's cultural and/or natural heritage?